icerpc/icerpc-docs/content/slice/language-guide/interface.md

 The principle is straightforward: your service class must be a partial class that implements I*Name*Service.
 It must also carry the [SliceService] attribute.

-The `SliceService` attribute instructs the Slice Service code generator to implement interface [IDispatcher] by directing incoming requests to I*Name*Service methods based on the operation names.
+The `SliceService` attribute instructs the Slice Service source generator to implement interface [IDispatcher] by directing incoming requests to I*Name*Service methods based on the operation names.

 For example: